chrishyland/chrishyland.github.io/_posts/2019-12-30-Reading_List.md

 #### Alibaba: The House That Jack Ma Built
 2/5: I didn't particularly feel like I was given a close up look at Jack Ma nor felt that the book did justice to the remarkable work he has done.

 ## <a name='ss'>Social Science</a>

 #### Evicted: Poverty and Profit in the American City
 4.5/5: Extremely powerful book on understanding the plight of the lower socio-economic classes.
 Why do the poor spend their money seemingly frivolously?
 Finally, it really struck a chord in me on the importance of having a place to call home and lay down roots.

+#### Talking to Strangers
+4/5: Very interesting book and completely different to what I expected it to be about.
+The idea of the _illusion of asymmetric insight_, that is, we believe we understand others much better than others understanding us, was something quite interesting.
+That it is easy for ourselves in our ego-centric worldviews to underestimate the complexities of others.
+Furthermore, the notion of _Default Truth Theory_, that we operate within the world with truth being a default as it makes things easier for us made me alot more aware of subtleties of human interactions.
+In particular, we actually have a threshold of doubt required to be met before we believe that we are being lied to so that it is not actually the presence of doubt that makes breakaway from our default of truth but _sufficient_ presence of doubt that makes us break out of truth.
+This and other concepts underly why it is actually so difficult for us to read and figure out strangers.

 #### Misbehaving: The Making of Behavioural Economics
 2.5/5: I've read Daniel Kahneman's Thinking, Fast and Slow last year and I found that to be a more interesting book on dealing with Behavioural Economics.
 I would suggest Kahneman's book as alot of the content from Misbehaving can be found in Kahneman's book whilst going into more detail.
 There were some interesting anecdotes in this book but nothing too memorable for me.

 ## <a name='pd'>Personal Development</a>

 #### Essentialism: The Disciplined Pursuit of Less
 5/5: This book was a game changer in helping me prioritise my life and HOW should I go about achieving my goals in life.
 - Success begets more opportunities.
 This leads to the undisciplined pursuit of more and distraction from the essential and things that make you successful in the first place.
 This then leads to failure.
 - Identify what is essential (5 things) and learn how to say no.

+#### Range: How Generalists Triumph in a Specialized World
+5/5: This book has had alot of hype surrounding it and I can definitely see why.
+It challenges alot of conventional wisdom (my favourite type of book).
+Some key takeaways:
+- Take time and accumulate range of experience and skills.
+Once you sample enough and feel like you know yourself well enough, go deep on an interest and get really good.
+- Meandering around instead of specialising in the beginning is OKAY.
+- Our work preferences and life preferences generally do not stay the same.
+- Kind vs wicket environments explain why some things like chess and golf benefit from fast and early specialisation.
+- Beware of premature optimisation for career.
+Better to choose from the best options you have.
+Our selves change dramatically over time.
+- There is a famous study known as the _Darkhorse study_.
+Majority of successful people believe that their path was not the conventional path (can you see the paradox here).
+They worked on moment by moment mindset.
+They ask themselves: "Here's who I am at the moment, here's what I've found I like to do, here's what I like to learn, and here are the opportunities.
+Which opportunity is the best match now?".

 #### The Algebra of Happiness: Notes on the Pursuit of Success, Love, and Meaning
-4.5/5:
+4.5/5: This may be quite biased as I am a massive fan of Scott Galloway but I really do appreciate his style of sarcasm.
+Whilst I do not agree with everything he says, there were quite a few interesting gems.
+Few takeaways from the book:
 - When you are young, focus on _zipcode_ and _credentials_.
 These two factors are the biggest predictors of success and wealth.
 Only a select few megacities are generating economic growth and just like playing against a better tennis player, rallying with the best will improve your game.
 These are hard to do when you're older.
 - Sacrifice balance when you're young so you can have balance later (if you're aiming to be in the 0.1%).
 This is to achieve financial stability and professional success early on.
 - Following your passions is terrible advice.
 Most people do not know what their passions are.
 Find out what you’re good at and become great at it.
 As a result, you’ll earn status and money and will become passionate about your work over time.
 - Don't forget to enjoy time and activities with the ones you care about.

 #### Reboot: Leadership and the Art of Growing Up
 4/5: Reboot was a nice breath of fresh air seeing someone who has such an accomplished career talk about such personal and heartfelt issues.
 It is easy to get caught up in the everyday grind but this book really helped me to stop and reflect on why I do what I do.
-A recommendation for high-flyers that are starting out in their careers.
+It is an interesting take on improving your leadership capabilities by examining yourself within as "better leaders are better humans and better humans are better leaders" which means that "leadership lessons, then, are, at their core, lessons in humanity".
+A well executed example of radical self-inquiry.

 #### The Art of Learning: An Inner Journey to Optimal Performance
-4/5:
+4/5: This was a good read in seeing how a modern polymath approaches his learning.
+Key takeaways from the book:
+- Focus on the fundamentals and components first.
+- Enjoy the learning process but also put your ego on the line.
+That is, it is okay to make mistakes.
 - Two notions of development pyschology and learning. _Entity theorists_ attributes success and failure to an unalterable level of ability. _Incremental theorists_ argue that hard work can be mastered step by step.
 Be the latter.
 - “The key to pursuing excellence is to embrace an organic, long-term learning process, and not to live in a shell of static, safe mediocrity. _Usually, growth comes at the expense of previous comfort of safety_.”
 - Learn how to regain composure after a big mistake.
 It is very easy to spiral downwards after making a big mistake.